Government, Anarchy, and Leadership

 All of us, we and they, are all human, even if indeed we can be thought of as a slightly different species.
 And all humans are born with a unique collection of attributes on the spectrum of life.
 They excel in ways that we flounder, and we excel in ways they cannot even fathom, yet are crucially important to all of humanity.
 Here too, balance must be reached.
 And since they are incapable of seeing the whole picture, and thereby seeing the balanced state; it is up to those of us with a greater perception of the totality to set in motion a process where balance is achieved.
 Until that day, humanity will suffer and continue to head down that road to oblivion.

 And so, getting back to our discussion of the mental modes of the masses, we can see that there is no actual debate about controversial issues among the masses.
 The two sides of any issue will simply go on firing salvos of canned responses and slogans at each other that only elicit a reflexive counterattack of another such salvo back to the first.
-They view the mere mention of an opposing viewpoint as a hostile act requiring a counterattack, and don’t actually consider the actual content of the ideas expressed to them, for this would cause them to be uncertain even if just for a moment.
+They view the mere mention of an opposing viewpoint as a hostile act requiring a counterattack, and don’t actually consider the actual content of the ideas expressed to them, for this would cause them to be uncertain even if just for a moment.[8]
+They don’t really evaluate the idea for its possible merits because they have already thought out the issue and decided and are pleasantly certain.
+Instead, they simply listen for telltale words and phrases that identify the speaker either as a friend or foe without actually hearing what is being said.

 “The Partisan, when he is engaged in dispute, cares nothing about the rights of the question, but is anxious only to convince the hearers of his own assertions.”